Rexrn/cpp-build/README.md

 ## Contributing

-For now, contributing is closed.
 Please wait for the first alpha release.

 ## Author